The Royal College of Psychiatrists list the following presentations associated with depression:

 *Thoughts of self-harm or suicide.

-I specialise in working with clients living with Borderline personality disorder, using Dialectical behaviour therapy (DBT) applications and Cognitive behaviour therapy (CBT).
+I specialise in working with clients living with Emotional Unstable Personality Disorder (formally known as Borderline personality disorder), using elements of Dialectical behaviour therapy (DBT) applications and Cognitive behaviour therapy (CBT).

 In conjunction with the above therapies, I apply Transference focused psychotherapy (TFP).
 This therapy can allow for a co-created relationship between myself as therapist, and client, offering a greater understanding of self and the dialectic that exists in the world round us.
 DBT and TFP offers an opportunity to bring a person more into their own reality, and to live with more choice of how they wish to be in society, how they wish to experience relationships, and how to move into a position of self empowerment.